 Business & Employment

 The Turnbull Government is generating jobs and opportunities for Australians.
+The 16 consecutive months of net job creation to January 2018 was the longest positive run since records began.
 Our policies are enabling Australians to do their best.
 Whether it is getting a job or starting a business, we want all Australians to be able to pursue and realise their dreams.

 We are encouraging Australians off welfare and into the workforce by strengthening participation requirements, and better targeting Government support so that jobseekers have the best possible chance of finding a job.